google/WebFundamentals/src/content/en/updates/2019/02/model-viewer.md

 element.
 It has a unique tag, it can have properties and methods, and it can fire and respond to events.
 In short, you don't need to know anything special to use it.
-In this article, I will show you some things that are particular to `&lt;model-viewer&gt;`.
+In this article, I will show you some things that are particular to `<model-viewer>`.

-## What can &lt;model-viewer&gt; do?
+## What can <model-viewer> do?

 More specifically, what can it do now?
 I'll show you its current capabilities.
-You'll get Is a great experience today, and &lt;model-viewer&gt; will get better over time as we add new features and improve rendering quality.
+You'll get Is a great experience today, and ``<model-viewer>`` will get better over time as we add new features and improve rendering quality.
 The examples I've provided are just to give you a sense of what it does.
 If you want to try them there are installation and usage instructions in [its GitHub repo](https://github.com/GoogleWebComponents/model-viewer).

 ### Basic 3D models